Banner: Chris Smith with participants in The Caravan Darkroom (2022)

 Amount of awards

-You can apply for a grant of between £250 and £1,000.
+You can apply for a grant of between £500 and £1,500.
 The Foundation can fund up to 100% of costs, but normally expects its contribution to be matched either by other funding or in-kind contributions.

 What makes a good project?

 Given the competition for grants, it is in your interest to come up with an ambitious project that is a good fit for what the Foundation can fund, and then to describe it clearly and well in your application.
+When describing your project do so in ways that somebody who is not a practising photographer will understand, as not all the Trustees have the technical knowledge.

 A poorly defined project is likely to be rejected, so please make sure to clearly state the project’s aims and objectives, its expected outputs and outcomes and how you will measure and evaluate its success in terms of positive impacts on the children and young people it is intended to benefit.